Jp1Github/Python-Study/README.md

 # Portfolio_Python

-I have been amazed on how computer works.
-Read and bought books about Linux and Python.
-Using an IDE like PyCharm Atom and Visual Studio Code help alot in my learning journey.
-Still continually learning about it as much as possible.
+I have been amazed by how computers work.
+I have read and bought books about Linux and Python, which are two topics that I enjoy learning.
+Using an IDE (integrated development environment) like PyCharm, Atom, or Visual Studio Code helps a lot in my learning journey.
+I am still continually learning about them as much as possible.